Advertisements

 The competition aims to increase undergraduates’ awareness and visibility of high-impact entrepreneurial/technological concepts, foster entrepreneurial talent hunts in Nigerian polytechnics and universities, and encourage commercially viable and transformative technologies.

-Interested Nigerian polytechnics and universities shall apply to participate in the national biennial entrepreneurship competition on a dedicated online portal (https://cbnties.com.ng), outlining brief details of the project, potential impact and evidence of originality of project;
+Interested Nigerian polytechnics and universities shall apply to participate in the national biennial entrepreneurship competition on a dedicated online portal (https://cbnties.com.ng), outlining brief details of the project, potential impact, and evidence of originality of the project;

 How does it work

-The showcasing programming will be broadcast on social media as well as on national TV stations over 4 (4) weeks in order to in highlighting the advantages of entrepreneurship, and to influence opinions and perceptions of society regarding it.
+The showcasing programming will be broadcast on social media and national TV stations over 4 (4) weeks to highlight the advantages of entrepreneurship and influence opinions and perceptions of society regarding it.

-Based on the recommendations of the BoE on the recommendation of the BoE, the grant will go to the five most outstanding (5) technological and entrepreneurial innovations on a national scale and will be distributed via 55:45 ratio tranches to a special account set up to receive this grant through Nigerian universities and polytechnics, subject to the approval of milestones.
+Based on the recommendations of the BoE on the request of the BoE, the grant will go to the five most outstanding (5) technological and entrepreneurial innovations on a national scale.
+It will be distributed via 55:45 ratio tranches to a particular account set up to receive this grant through Nigerian universities and polytechnics, subject to the approval of milestones.

 What are the steps to apply for

-Graduates of Nigerian universities and polytechnics shall be eligible for participation under the term loan component of TIES.
+Nigerian universities and polytechnic graduates shall be eligible for participation under the term loan component of TIES.

-A Term Loan component comprises of two tires designed for both businesses and individuals
+A Term Loan component comprises two tires designed for both businesses and individuals.

 Tier 1/ Individual projects

-The maximum loan amount for the above category amounts to N5.0 million, which is accompanied by the repayment time of 5 years.
-The current interest rate for the loan is 5percent per annum However, it will rise to 9% by March 1st 2022.
-Additionally the loan comes with an maximum of 12 months to pay the principal as well as interest.
+The maximum loan amount for the above category amounts to N5.0 million, with a repayment time of 5 years.
+The current interest rate for the loan is 5 percent per annum.
+However, it will rise to 9% by March 1st, 2022.
+Additionally, the loan has 12 months to pay the principal and interest.

 Documentation Collateral Requirements:

-The applicant must be a business entity that is registered in the Corporate Affairs Commission (CAC) and authentically certified duplicates (CTC) of all relevant documents that are submitted.
+The applicant must be a business entity registered with the Corporate Affairs Commission (CAC) and authentically certified duplicates (CTC) of all submitted documents.

 • Bank Verification Number (BVN);